 The shoes went through some design changes during pre-production.
 It was screenwriter Noel Langley’s idea to change the shoes to ruby in the first place, and no one argued with him, because red shoes are going to show up infinitely better in Technicolor than silver ones.

 Initially, the ruby slippers resembled those in W.W.
 Denslow’s original illustrations, which had pointed toes and curled uppers, except that they were more elaborately jeweled.
 However, this design was jettisoned in favor of a simple pump with a French heel, as it was cheaper and faster to make over a lot of ready-made shoes instead of building them from scratch.
+The pumps were bought from the Innes Shoe Company of Los Angeles and were a mixture of sizes 5 and 6.
 At first, the newer shoes were covered in bugle beads and sequins, but a leather bow was soon added, and presto!
 The Ruby Slippers were born.
-All of the shoes, which were bought from the Innes Shoe Company of Los Angeles, were a size 6.
 All but one pair had orange felt on the bottoms to muffle the sound they made on the Yellow Brick Road.

 Once the movie wrapped, the ruby slippers were put in what Rhys Thomas called “deep storage.”
 This was the fate of any costumes that were easily recognizable and therefore couldn’t be used in other films.
 That included the majority of the Oz costumes, as well as costumes from such films as Ziegfeld Follies.
 There they stayed until 1970, when Kirk Kerkorian bought MGM and liquidated the majority of its assets.